 The entrance is often from the side of the altar, which is more or less off limits to normal church visitors.
 Thats a typical aspect, as it is definitely intended to conceal something.
 Normally thats the the body of one or several members of the church, bishops, deans, sometime even a martyr or saint.
 So the church protects the sleep of those important people twofold, first by the church itself, then by the hidden location inside the church.

 Crypts are not really underground, although most of them do not have windows, and so they actually look like being underground.
-Often crypts a the former church, which existed on the same place before the current church was built.
+Often crypts are the remains of a former church, which existed on the same place before the current church was built.
 The old church is destructed to a level about two to three meters about the old floor, then the rest is covered by a new floor, which becomes the new floor of the church.